lukemarsden/dagger-aws/README.md

     --aws-account-id 12345 --repo test
 ```

-Check `region` and `aws-account-id` arguments and update them to match your AWS account and location of your priavte repo.
+Check `region` and `aws-account-id` arguments and update them to match your AWS account and location of your private repo.
 Update `repo` to the name of your repo.

 Make sure you've created the repo in your ECR account.
 You can do that under Amazon ECR --> Private registry --> Repositories in the AWS console.